 A DevOps engineer must be well-versed in test automation.
 You must first build clean code in various languages, and then verify that your code interacts flawlessly with the code generated by other teams – frequently in different settings.

 Furthermore, because DevOps is all about CI/CD, you must be able to reliably handle complicated automated delivery pipeline phases using Jenkins and/or other servers.
-As you automate operations or enter code changes into the pipeline, this demands discipline, attention to detail, and an end-to-end knowledge.
+As you automate operations or enter code changes into the pipeline, this demands discipline, attention to detail, and end-to-end knowledge.

 With this knowledge, the DevOps engineer can determine relevant deployment and optimization steps, as well as whether there are QA activities, tools, and frameworks that can be reused for other DevOps tasks, such as reproducing production issues, working with specific test environments, and accessing QA platforms.